pchojka/036Propsperity/monkeys.md

 Charlie
 Chimpanzee

 Always looking for momentum to jump in on a fair trade.
 Because, well… he just loves jumping.
-And bananas.
-Jumping and bananas, yes.
+And STARFRUIT.
+Jumping and STARFRUIT, yes.
 Those are the two things that make Charlie happy.

 Pablo
 Proboscis